-Mr. Meyer is President and Co-Founder of TM Financial Forensics, LLC.
-Mr. Meyer was formerly a Managing Director with Navigant Consulting (now Ankura) and the President and co-founder of Tucker Alan.
+Mr. Meyer is a Partner with TM Financial Forensics LLC, a subsidiary of HKA.
+Mr. Meyer was formerly the President and Co-Founder of the predecessor firm and was also a Managing Director with Navigant Consulting (now Ankura) and the President and co-founder of Tucker Alan.
 He is a Certified Public Accountant, Certified Fraud Examiner, and Accredited in Business Valuation (CPA-ABV).
 A graduate of the University of Virginia, Mr. Meyer has held appointments for over 25 years at Stanford University, including Adjunct Professor and Consulting Professor, within the School of Civil and Environmental Engineering.
 Mr. Meyer is recognized as a leading practitioner in the valuation of proprietary properties, systems and platforms, including: enterprise software; application software; content delivery networks; mainframe data storage systems; cloud-based platforms; video gaming platforms; online commerce and auction platforms; industry leading audio codecs; video codecs; and air interface standard essential technologies including cellular, Wi-Fi and Bluetooth.

 Mr. Meyer has over 35 years of experience consulting on financial, accounting, economic and damages matters, as well as significant expert testimony experience.
 He has testified in over 250 depositions and approximately 75 trials and major arbitrations in State Court, Federal Court, Federal Bankruptcy Court, Court of Federal Claims, International Trade Commission, the London Court of International Arbitration (“LCIA”) and the International Court of Arbitration of the International Chamber of Commerce (“ICC”).